Bible Questions

 Why do you oppose female ministers?

 Introduction.
-An article which appeared in the local paper has prompted renewed interest in women in the pulpits ("Female Ministers Gaining Acceptance," September 27, 1997).
-The article mentions that the United Methodist and the Presbyterian church have been ordaining women since 1956, the Evangelical Lutherans since 1960, and the Episcopalians since 1979.
-Author Steve Gushee states, "Today nearly 15 percent of traditional mainline Protestant ministers are women."
+A late 90's article appeared in the local paper which reflected the increasing role of women as church leaders ("Female Ministers Gaining Acceptance," September 27, 1997).
+The article noted the United Methodist and Presbyterian churches have been ordaining women since 1956, the Evangelical Lutherans since 1960, and the Episcopalians since 1979.
+Author Steve Gushee stated, "Today nearly 15 percent of traditional mainline Protestant ministers are women."
 He continues, "And more than half of students preparing for ordained ministry in those churches are women" (Ibid.).
+This trend has continued with the 2023 selection of a woman to lead the United Church of Christ as "General Minister and President" and the 2025 appointment of the first female archbishop in the Anglican Church.

 The culture of the First Century.
-Some contend women were not commonly used in the pulpits because of the gender segregation during the First Century.
-Beloved, female ministers is a "moral issue," not a cultural matter.
-Hear the Holy Spirit, "But I suffer not a woman to teach, nor usurp authority over the man, but to be in silence..."
+Some contend women were not commonly used in the pulpits or as congregational leaders because of the gender segregation during the First Century.
+But note having female ministers is a "moral issue," not a cultural one.
+As the Holy Spirit revealed through the Apostle Paul, "But I suffer not a woman to teach, nor usurp authority over the man, but to be in silence..."
 (1 Tim.
-2: 12, see vss.
-13-15 as to the reason).
-We must oppose all teachings and practices which are contrary to God's word (Gal.
+2: 12).
+The reasoning per verses 13-15 is timeless, not cultural.
+We must oppose all teachings and practices which are contrary to God's word, even if it runs contrary to prevailing social and cultural trends (Gal.
 1: 6-10; 2 John 9-11).

 Bible Questions is a work of the Holly Street church of Christ in Denver, CO.